AuReMe/mpwt-docker/README.md

 3. [Installation and usage](#Installation-and-usage)

-Use a [python script](https://gitlab.inria.fr/abelcour/mpwt) with the multiprocessing library to run Pathway-Tools on multiple genome.
+Use a [python script](https://gitlab.inria.fr/abelcour/mpwt) with the multiprocessing library to run Pathway-Tools on multiple genomes.

 ## Requirements